 In conclusion, if a quantum event is caused, it’s logically impossible for it to have an ontological probability of two or more different directions without holding contradictory variables.
 If it is acausal, then that has other problems in that the particle itself can’t cause an acausal event and this kind of an event cannot contain a probability distribution other than “at some point in some location” or “never”.
 Ontic probability, like free will, is incompatible with the two possible ways events can happen.

 But what of a third “probabilistic” option between an event being caused and an event being acausal?

 Certain people will have you believe that probabilism is a third option.
 This, however, is not the case.
 In fact, causal events and acausal events are in opposition.
 If an event is caused, it is not uncaused.
 If an event is uncaused, it is not caused.
 There is no magical middle ground – this is a necessary dichotomy.
 To say that an event is probabilistic but not caused is to say it’s an uncaused probability (acausal) and to say that an event is probabilistic and not uncaused is to say it’s a caused probability.
 It’s a logical absurdity to say that something is probabilistic and neither caused nor uncaused.

 What does this have to do with the free will debate?

-But even if we accept the illogical magic that is ontic probability, such does not really help with free will.
+But even if we accept the illogical magic that is ontic probability, this does not really help with free will.
 There would be no amount of willing that would drive a decision to a 25% probable outcome over a 75% and vice versa.
-Such would just be the same as throwing a weighted quantum dice in which, somehow, the probability distribution is ontic rather than epistemic.
+This would just be the same as throwing a weighted quantum dice in which, somehow, the probability distribution is ontic rather than epistemic.